About

 Degree Programs

-• What types of degree programs do you offer?
+What types of degrees do you offer?

-• Are there majors or concentrations within degree programs?
+Are there majors or concentrations within degree programs?

-M.Div students are required to pursue one of the ten available concentrations and MTS students have the option to elect one of nine possible concentrations.
+M.Div. students are required to pursue one of the ten available concentrations and M.T.S. students have the option to elect one of nine possible concentrations.
 Concentrations consist of four courses and often include a praxis requirement and/or a capstone project.
 It is possible to pursue more than one concentration if desired.

 More generally, the list of concentrations is a great opportunity to get to know the interests of current students and faculty.
 Courses within each concentration are open to all students, so one does not have to complete the concentration in, for example, Religion and Economic Justice to take courses in that area.
 There are a large selection of electives offered outside concentration areas as well.